 Despite having had 15 years to get on board, less than 40% of ASX200 companies responded to the CDP in 2017.
 Clearly, companies are failing to self-drive a culture of comprehensive disclosure.

 As shown by our research, voluntary reporting following the TCFD framework has also had little take up amongst Australian companies.

 Australian regulators ASIC, APRA and ASX Corporate Governance Council have all stepped up their public rhetoric on the issue, and are taking steps to ramp up guidance and scrutiny around climate risk disclosure.

-This is perhaps unsurprising, given legal warnings that companies and their directors must consider climate change risks and disclose all material business risks.
 But regulators are yet to clarify what specific climate-related disclosures are required of companies operating in even the most exposed sectors.

 “Some climate risks are distinctly ‘financial’ in nature.
 Many of these risks are foreseeable, material and actionable now.”Geoff Summerhayes, APRA Executive Board Member